-The UK GDPR states that anyone who processes personal information must comply with principles of the Data Protection Act:
+The UK GDPR states that anyone who processes personal information must comply with principles of the Data Protection Act.
+This means the PFCC must adhere to the Data Protection Principles (outlined below) when processing all personal data for which they are responsible.